 The current situation is very challenging and uncertain for your every-day life as a student and the organization of your studies.
-Examinations have been postponed, libraries have been closed, stays abroad cancelled, part-time jobs terminated, and advice and counselling services are still only available online for the most part.
+Courses and examinations are taking place under extraordinary circumstances, stays abroad have been cancelled, part-time jobs terminated, and advice and counselling services are still only available online for the most part.

-All of JGU’s staff and teachers are working hard to find solutions for you and provide you with the best possible support during this time.
+However, all of JGU’s staff are working hard to find solutions for you and provide you with the best possible support during this time.

 You can find information and answers to questions concerning the organization of your studies during the corona pandemic here.